Cichlasoma blue jack dempsey

 Maintain these water conditions for optimal health and vibrant colors

 The Trombetas Eartheater is the supplier locality form of Geophagus altifrons, listed by Petra as Geophagus altifrons Trombetas.
-This cleanup keeps the Trombetas label for traceability while writing the care advice around the established G. altifrons profile.
+This listing keeps the Trombetas label for traceability while writing the care advice around the established G. altifrons profile.
 It is an elegant Amazonian eartheater with a deep body, long dorsal fin, iridescent blue-green markings and the bottom-feeding behaviour that gives the genus its name.

 FishBase lists Geophagus altifrons at up to 26.5 cm total length and places it in the Amazon River basin in Brazil.
 Maidenhead Aquatics notes that the species is known from many lower-middle Amazon tributaries, including the Rio Trombetas, and is often encountered in clear or blackwater settings over muddy or sandy substrates.
 That matters: this fish should be planned as a large, social, sand-sifting cichlid with a mature aquarium and careful tankmates.